astsu777/bootstrap/README.md

 bash bootstrap.sh
 ```

+It is possible to chose where the dotfiles will be located by changing the *$dfloc* variable at the top of the script.

 The script will not install any software without asking first.
 All software can be refused in order to only install the dotfiles.
 For a list of software, see the text files in this repository.